Detached Retina (Retinal Detachment)

 - Scleral buckle

-- A vitrectomy may be necessary to remove any vitreous gel which is pulling on the retina.
+A vitrectomy is a surgical procedure to remove the vitreous gel that pulls on the retina.
 This may also be necessary if the vitreous is to be replaced with a gas bubble.
 Your body's own fluids will gradually replace this gas bubble, but the vitreous gel does not return.
 Sometimes a vitrectomy may be combined with a scleral buckle.

-You can expect some discomfort after retinal surgery.
+You can expect some discomfort after surgery for a detached retina.
 Your ophthalmologist will prescribe any necessary medications for you and advise you when to resume normal activity.
 You will need to wear an eye patch for a short time.
 If a gas bubble was placed in the eye, your ophthalmologist may recommend that you keep your head in special positions for a time.
+If a gas bubble is used, you will be restricted from air travel, scuba diving, and certain types of anesthesia until after the bubble is gone.
 A change of glasses may be necessary after the retina has been reattached.

 Will Your Vision Improve?